Guardrails Without a Gatekeeper: Six Rules for Autonomous LLM Applications

 Bonus: Translation for Free

 While all site context is in English, the pipeline automatically detects the user’s input language and responds in kind.
-This multilingual capability is completely emergent—requiring no explicit translation step.
-The evaluator detects the language, and the generator naturally drafts the response using the user’s tongue, creating a localized experience out of the box.
+This multilingual capability is completely emergent, requiring no explicit translation step.
+The evaluator detects the language, and the generator drafts the response in that language, creating a localized experience out of the box.

 See It in Action

-Figure: The chat widget in pipeline mode, visualizing how the SSE stages stream live from the backend API.
+Figure: The chat widget in pipeline mode, visualizing how SSE stages stream live from the pipeline.

 Key Takeaways